 Legislative Priorities and Education Advocacy Opportunities

-As a resilient community that supports neighborhood public schools, it is essential that even as we celebrate the great things happening in our educational settings, we also remain vigilant and engaged with ongoing public education governing decisions.
-Today, more than ever, it is imperative that we continue to inform each other about critical statewide education funding legislation to ensure consistent and committed public education advocacy.
-This will continue to move us toward the best future for our students.
+As a resilient community committed to supporting neighborhood public schools, it is vital that we not only celebrate the successes within our educational system but also stay vigilant and engaged with public education policy decisions.
+Now more than ever, staying informed about critical statewide education funding legislation is essential to ensuring consistent and impactful advocacy for public education.
+Together, we can shape a brighter future for our students.

 Who We Are